February 13, 1947

 Today, we share in their story.
 We feel their passion and perseverance.
 We feel their commitment to community.
 In honour of their work, the Leduc #1 Energy Discovery Centre was born.
 It aimed to celebrate the lives of Albertan oilfield workers and the emergence of Canada’s energy sector.
 Now, Canada’s energy sector is undergoing dramatic change.
 For this reason, we’re expressing our commitment to both the sector’s founders and present innovators, as well as its future thinkers.
 Becoming the Canadian Energy Museum in 2019 symbolizes more than a change in name, it symbolizes Canada’s progress as an energy state.
 At CEM, the future is in dialogue with the past.
 We are dedicated to preserving a spirit of discovery, innovation and education while celebrating where we came from and where we are going.

 We cultivate curiosity, engagement, and a balanced understanding of the energy sector through our education and public programs, exhibits, and events.
-We endeavor to excite inquiring minds through the countless storytelling opportunities provided by Alberta’s unique energy history, its people, places, science, challenges, and innovation.
+We endeavour to excite inquiring minds through the countless storytelling opportunities provided by Alberta’s unique energy history, its people, places, science, challenges, and innovation.

 To showcase and celebrate the ongoing and ever-changing story of energy heritage and history.
 Through the sharing of stories, education, and exhibits, we hope to inspire a lifelong enthusiasm for energy heritage.